 These are the side and front views here, I suppose.
 The rest of the drawing, not shown, contains labeled component parts.
 I must apologize for how little this looks like a three-dimensional piece; I know how it’s supposed to look because I drew it, but that doesn’t help you much.
 Unfortunately, Google SketchUp isn’t available for Linux, so I’m using Inkscape.
 Oh well.

-[Update: A PDF file of the plan is on the Plans and Guides page.
-Here is the SVG file for the plans.
+[Update: Here is the SVG file for the plans.
 You can download it; Illustrator, Inkscape, and other programs will edit it.
 You can view it in Firefox.]

 Some of the features here include: